Orange Nice Cream - Fit Men Cook

 Calories 280

-2. Add the remaining ingredients to the food processor and process everything together until well-mixed.
-If needed, add tablespoons of almond milk to assist with blending.
+2. Next, incorporate the remaining ingredients into the food processor.
+Blend everything together until well-mixed.
+If necessary, add tablespoons of almond milk to facilitate blending.

-4. When you’re ready to enjoy, you may need to let it rest on the counter for 5 – 10 minutes to loosen a bit.
-Then scoop and enjoy this bowl of wellness!
+4. When ready to serve, allow the nice cream to rest on the counter for 5 – 10 minutes to soften slightly.
+Scoop and relish this bowl of wellness!

 Nutrition per serving